octobercms/docs/database-model.md

 When a model fails to validate, a `Illuminate\Support\MessageBag` object is attached to the model.
 The object which contains validation failure messages.
 Retrieve the validation errors message collection instance with `errors()` method or `$validationErrors` property.
 Retrieve all validation errors with `errors()->all()`.
 Retrieve errors for a *specific* attribute using `validationErrors->get('attribute')`.

-> **Note:** the Model leverages Laravel's MessagesBag object which has a [simple and elegant method](http://laravel.com/docs/validation#working-with-error-messages) of formatting errors.
+> **Note:** The Model leverages Laravel's MessagesBag object which has a [simple and elegant method](http://laravel.com/docs/validation#working-with-error-messages) of formatting errors.

 <a name="overriding-validation" class="anchor" href="#overriding-validation"></a>
 ### Overriding validation